mattermost/docs/source/about/faq-enterprise.rst

 How does the licensing key work?
 --------------------------------

-See our :ref:`frequently asked questions about licensing <about/licensing-and-subscription:frequently asked questions>`.
+See our :doc:`frequently asked questions about licensing </about/faq-license>`.

 Do you have a program for official non-profits and charities?
 -------------------------------------------------------------

-See our :ref:`frequently asked questions about licensing <about/licensing-and-subscription:frequently asked questions>`.
+See our :doc:`frequently asked questions about licensing </about/faq-license>`.

 Do you have discounted licenses for academic institutions?
 ----------------------------------------------------------

-See our :ref:`frequently asked questions about licensing <about/licensing-and-subscription:frequently asked questions>`.
+See our :doc:`frequently asked questions about licensing </about/faq-license>`.